 Regiment Royal Field Artillery

-Edward Ralph Smith was born in Leeds in 1895, the son of Arthur Edward and Sarah Smith.
+Edward Ralph Smith was born in Leeds on the 29th September 1895, the son of Arthur Edward and Sarah Smith.

 By 1911, Edward and his parents were living at Langwith Terrace, Collingham, where his father was a ladies blouse manufacturer.
 Edward had two older sisters, Winifred (who was assisting in her father's business) and Ida Constant; and a younger brother, Eric West Smith, who also served in World War 1.
 Both Edward and Eric were at school.